 What we will do…

-The proposed Development will be designed where possible to avoid turbine placements within the Zone of Potential Shadow Flicker (ZPSF).
-If it is not possible to avoid shadow flicker effects through turbine placement, then the dates, times and durations of shadow flicker events for each property within the ZPSF will be calculated and an assessment of effects at these properties included in the Environmental Impact Assessment.
+The proposed Development has been designed where possible to avoid turbine placements within the Zone of Potential Shadow Flicker (ZPSF).
+A shadow flicker assessment will be undertaken as part of the EIA, and if it is not possible to avoid shadow flicker effects through turbine placement, then the dates, times and durations of shadow flicker events for each property within the ZPSF will be calculated and an assessment of effects at these properties also included in the EIA.

 What we will do…

-- To minimise peat disturbance during construction, especially during excavation, Best Practicable Measures will also be considered that will be provided as part of the Construction Environmental Management Plan.
+To minimise peat disturbance during construction, especially during excavation, Best Practicable Measures will also be considered that will be provided as part of the Construction Environmental Management Plan (CEMP).

-- A Carbon Balance Assessment will be prepared in accordance with best practice guidance to outline the time taken for the carbon impact of the development to be reversed by the zero-carbon electricity generation.
+A Carbon Balance Assessment will be prepared in accordance with best practice guidance to outline the time taken for the carbon impact of the proposed Development to be reversed by the zero-carbon electricity generation.

 The current land use of the Site is predominantly commercial forestry.

-Undertaken a desk-based review to understand the nature of the forestry onsite.
+Undertaken a desk-based review and conducted a field survey to understand the nature of the forestry onsite.